plforacle/heatwave-all/introduction/introduction-event.md

 - Connect to DB System using MySQL Shell through Compute Instance and Cloud Shell
 - Add HeatWave cluster to DB System
 - Run queries in HeatWave and MySQL and see the performance improvement in HeatWave!
-- Run MySQL Autopilot to get performance improvement suggestions
-- Create and Use HeatWave Machne Learning Models
+- Create APEX application
-- Run queries again in HeatWave and see the improvement!
-- Use Bastion to access MySQL Shell for VS Code
-- Perform development tasks
-  - Use Workbench
-  - Create LAMP test application
+- Create LAMP Web application
-  - Use Oracle Anayltics Cloud

 ### Prerequisites